Course overview

 Course learning outcomes

-- Identify and apply the elements of a statutory criminal offence and any associated statutory defence to a problem-based scenario to determine criminal liability
+- Identify and explain the elements of a statutory criminal offence and any associated criminal defence.

 Availability